Amy Johnson: In popular culture

 Johnson's life has been the subject of a number of treatments in film and television, some more accurately biographical than others.
-In 1942, a film of Johnson's life, They Flew Alone, was made by director-producer Herbert Wilcox, starring Anna Neagle as Johnson, and Robert Newton as Mollison.
-The movie is known in the United States as Wings and the Woman.
+In 1942, a film of Johnson's life, They Flew Alone, (released in the US as Wings and the Woman) was made by director-producer Herbert Wilcox, starring Anna Neagle as Johnson and Robert Newton as Mollison.

 Amy!
 (1980) was an avant-garde documentary written and directed by feminist film theorist Laura Mulvey and semiologist Peter Wollen.
 A 1984 BBC television film Amy starred Harriet Walter in the title role.
-In the 1991 Australian television miniseries The Great Air Race, aka Half a World Away, based on the 1934 MacRobertson Air Race, Johnson was portrayed by Caroline Goodall.
+In the 1991, Australian television miniseries The Great Air Race, aka Half a World Away, based on the 1934 MacRobertson Air Race, Johnson was portrayed by Caroline Goodall.